mainsail-crew/MainsailOS/site/docs/installation.md

 ## Preparing your control board

 After completing the setup wizard, wait a couple of minutes, then open [http://RatOS.local/](http://RatOS.local/) in your browser (or whatever hostname you chose during setup).
 This will present you with the mainsail interface.
+On the dashboard you'll see a box with the heading "Scripts", in that box there'll be a button called "COMPILE FIRMWARE", click that.
+This will compile fresh firmware for the supported RatOS boards, it'll take a couple of minutes, **don't shut down your pi during this process**.
+When the process is complete you'll see "Firmware binaries compiled successfully!" in the console.
+At this point you're ready to download the firmware for your board.
 On the left there's a menu option named "Machine", click on that, and you'll see a list of files and folders.
 There's a folder here called "firmware_binaries", open that folder.
 You can download the firmware binary for your board from here.
 Use the links below to move on to the preparation of the control board.

 [BIGTREETECH Octopus v1.1](boards/btt/octopus-11.md)